Towards Label-free Scene Understanding by Vision Foundation Models: Introduction

 Despite recent efforts~\cite{maskclip} leverage CLIP for image-based semantic segmentation, the pseudo labels generated by CLIP for individual pixels often exhibit significant noise, resulting in unsatisfactory performance.
 The up-to-date work~\cite{chen2023clip2scene} has extended this method to encompass 3D label-free scene understanding by transferring 2D knowledge to 3D space via projection.
 However, the pseudo labels assigned to 3D points are considerably noisier due to calibration errors, significantly limiting the accuracy of the networks.
 The primary challenge of utilizing vision foundation models for scene understanding is effectively supervising the networks using exceptionally noisy pseudo labels.

 Inspired by SAM's impressive zero-shot segmentation capabilities, we propose a novel Cross-modality Noisy Supervision (CNS) framework incorporating CLIP and SAM to train 2D and 3D networks simultaneously.
 Specifically, we employ CLIP to densely pseudo-label 2D image pixels and transfer these labels to 3D points using the calibration matrix.
 Since pseudo-labels are extremely noisy, leading to unsatisfactory performance, we refine pseudo-labels using SAM's masks, producing more reliable pseudo-labels for supervision.
-To further mitigate error propagation and prevent the networks from overfitting the noisy labels, we consistently regularize the network predictions, i.e., co-training the 2D and 3D networks using the randomly switched pseudo labels, where the labels are from the prediction of 2D, 3D, and CLIP networks.
+To further mitigate error propagation and prevent the networks from overfitting the noisy labels, we consistently regularize the network predictions, \ie, co-training the 2D and 3D networks using the randomly switched pseudo labels, where the labels are from the prediction of 2D, 3D, and CLIP networks.
 Moreover, considering that individual objects are well distinguished in SAM feature space, we use the robust SAM feature to consistently regularize the latent space of 2D and 3D networks, which aids networks in producing semantic predictions with more precise boundaries and further reduces label noise.
 Note that the SAM feature space is frozen during training, thus severed as the anchor metric space for aligning the 2D and 3D features.

-To verify the label-free scene understanding capability of our method in 2D and 3D real open worlds, we conduct experiments on indoor and outdoor datasets, i.e., ScanNet and nuScenes, where 2D and 3D data are simultaneously collected.
+To verify the label-free scene understanding capability of our method in 2D and 3D real open worlds, we conduct experiments on indoor and outdoor datasets, \ie, ScanNet and nuScenes, where 2D and 3D data are simultaneously collected.
 Extensive results show that our method significantly outperforms state-of-the-art methods in understanding 2D and 3D scenes without training on any labelled data.
 Our 2D and 3D network achieves label-free semantic segmentation with 28.4\% and 33.5\% mIoU on ScanNet, improving 4.7\% and 7.9\%, respectively.
-And for the nuScenes dataset, the performance on 3D semantic segmentation is 26.8\% mIoU with the improvement of 6\%.
-Quantitative and qualitative ablation studies also demonstrate the effectiveness of each module in our method.
+For nuImages and nuScenes datasets, the performance is 22.1\% and 26.8\% with improvements of 3.5\% and 6.0\%, respectively.
+Quantitative and qualitative ablation studies also demonstrate the effectiveness of each module.

 The key contributions of our work are summarized as follows. \begin{itemize}